-For any resident with suspected or confirmed COVID-19 or any other new or emerging infection, refer to national infection prevention and control guidance.
+When caring for residents in relation to any new or emerging infections, staff should refer to national infection prevention and control guidance.

-It is a requirement of the Health and Social Care Act 2008: code of practice on the prevention and control of infections and related guidance to provide suitable, accurate information on infections to service users, their visitors and any person concerned with providing further support or nursing/medical care in a timely fashion.
+It is a requirement of the Health and Social Care Act 2008: code of practice on the prevention and control of infections and related guidance to provide suitable, accurate information on infections to residents, their visitors and any person concerned with providing further support or nursing/medical care in a timely fashion.